-- Add coconut milk, broth and sea salt.
-Bring to a boil, then down to a simmer for 20 minutes, stirring frequently.
+- Add coconut milk, broth (or water) and sea salt.
+Bring to a boil, then down to a simmer for 20 minutes, stirring occasionally.
 After 20 minutes, turn off the heat, cover pot and set aside for 10 minutes so the grain absorbs excess liquid.

 - Serve warm with vegetables or store for meal prep in an airtight container for up to 5 days.

 - Want a more creamy consistency?
-Add an additional cup of broth, then puree with a hand immersion blender to make a smooth, creamy millet polenta.
+Add an additional cup of broth or water.
+Want even creamier, then puree with a hand immersion blender to make a smooth, creamy millet polenta.

-- Reserve 1/8 cup of leftover broth and use it when reheating the millet on the stove for meal prep.
+- Reserve leftover broth and use it when reheating the millet on the stove for meal prep.